oroinc/documentation/book/importexport.rst

     The user interface separates the import process for the ContactBundle in three steps:

-    * At the first step, the user selects the source file that he want to import in a form and submits it (have a look at the ``importForm()`` controller action, it is configured by the ``oro_importexport_import_form`` route).
+    * In the first step, the user selects the source file that he wants to import in a form and submits it (see the ``importForm()`` controller action which is configured by the ``oro_importexport_import_form`` route).
 This action requires an "entity" parameter which is the class name of the entity that will be imported.

-    * At the second step, import validation is triggered (see the ``importValidate()`` controller action, configured by the ``oro_importexport_import_validate`` route).
-As a result, the user will be presented all actions that will be performed by the import and errors that have been occurred in the previous step.
-Records with errors can't be imported, but errors do not block valid records.
+    * In the second step, import validation is triggered (see the ``importValidate()`` controller action configured by the ``oro_importexport_import_validate`` route).
+As a result, the user will be presented with all actions that will be performed by the import as well as any errors that have occurred in the previous step.
+Records with errors can't be imported; however, errors do not block valid records.

-    * At the last step, the import is processed (see the ``importProcess`` controller action, it is configured by the ``oro_importexport_import_process`` route).
+    * In the final step, the import is processed (see the ``importProcess`` controller action which is configured by the ``oro_importexport_import_process`` route).

 The Export Process in Detail
 ----------------------------

-The export process is basically the reversed import process except that it doesn't use a strategy:
+The export process is essentially the import process in reverse, except that it doesn't use a strategy:

 #.
 First, the ``Oro\Bundle\ImportExportBundle\Reader\EntityReader`` class reads
-   an object;
+   an object

 #.
 Then, the ``Oro\Bundle\ImportExportBundle\Processor\ExportProcessor`` class
-   serializes and converts the object into an associative array with property names as keys and the property values as values of the array;
+   serializes and converts the object into an associative array with property names as keys and the property values as values of the array

 #.
 Serializer:  ``Oro\Bundle\ImportExportBundle\Serializer\Serializer`` class
-   normalizes each field and converts object to complex array;
+   normalizes each field and converts object to complex array

 #.
 A data converter (``Oro\Bundle\ImportExportBundle\Converter\ConfigurableTableDataConverter``)
-   converts the associative array into a dimensional array.
+   converts the associative array into a dimensional array

 #.
 Finally, all array entries are written to a CSV file by the
-   ``Oro\Bundle\ImportExportBundle\Writer\CsvFileWriter`` class;
+   ``Oro\Bundle\ImportExportBundle\Writer\CsvFileWriter`` class

 The export algorithm being performed is (in pseudocode):